alifathi-h1/alifathi-h1/README.md

 ### This is me and my codes.
 - I'm a Security Researcher and Penetration tester 👨🏻‍💻
-- Working at Deriv/Binary as a Security Engineer 🔭
+- Working at Adjust as a Platform Security Engineer 🔭
 - Part-time bug bounty hunter at HackerOne 🌱
 - Developing some side security projects and automating stuff ⚡
 - How to reach me: alifathi@wearehackerone.com 📫